Compulsive Sexual Behavior Therapy in Calgary

 Causes of Hypersexual Disorder

 The initial 1-2 sessions will involve gathering as much background information as possible about you, including: strengths, available coping network and tools, challenges, as well as information about your relationship with sex, others, and self.

 Information is gathered to know about all parts of you.
 Sex counselling is about much more than just your engagement with sexual activity and love.
 There will be many areas of life that you can start to address to support change, such as relationships, feelings processing, boundaries, communication, self-esteem, and more.

-Paige Abbott has been trained in Cognitive-Behavioural Therapy (CBT) as well as Acceptance and Commitment Therapy (ACT) and also incorporates elements of Solution-Focused Therapy, Motivational Interviewing, and Twelve-Step Facilitation into her sessions.
+Our clinicians have been trained in a variety of therapeutic techniques, including Cognitive-Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Solution-Focused Therapy, Motivational Interviewing, Twelve-Step Facilitation, SMART Recovery therapy, and Accelerated Resolution Therapy (ART) which can be incorporated into treatment as needed.
 Follow-up appointments generally involve a check-in to see presenting issues and immediate things that have come up that you may want to process.
 Additionally, you may want to follow-up on any suggestions provided in past appointments to get an idea of progress and roadblocks that are coming up, followed by a more in-depth exploration of challenges, patterns, and coping.